Internet in Australia?

 I have just switched to Aussie Broadband, which I recommend.
 Here is my referrer link.
 So far it is going great.
 Their tech support is knowledgeable and helpful, and they have taken time to explain things to me at a level appropriate to my understanding.
 The smartphone app could be less clunky, but it’s ok.

-Previously I was with TPG, who were marginally cheaper but not particularly reliable in that their dealing with our faults was slow and useless.
+Previously I was with TPG, who were marginally cheaper but not particularly reliable.
+Their dealing with our faults was slow and useless.
 Their call centre was unpleasant.
-Staff sound harried and stressed, and were not helpful.
-I spent 2 hours waiting to negotiate for a refund after they cut off our internet for a week, when our connection was allocated to a different customer without consultation or notice.
+Staff sounded harried and stressed, and were not helpful.
+I spent 2 hours waiting to negotiate for a refund after they cut off our internet for a week when our connection was allocated to a different customer without consultation or notice.
 They gave us $25 back.
-Their tech support never helped solving any of the problems we had with our internet, just read through a script that was typically unrelated to the nature the difficulty.
+Their tech support never helped solve any of the problems we had with our internet, just read through a script that was typically unrelated to the nature of the difficulty.
 We saved a small number of dollars per month with this bargain basement option, at the cost of a lot of stress and time.
 If you have the option, pay to avoid this quagmire.

-Additionally, I suspect you should try to avoid working for this organisation.
+Additionally, I suspect you should try to avoid working for this organization.
 The workplace sounds high-stress.

 2 History, policy

-It is hard to find the articles about the slow evolution of Australian connectivity, and the modern National Broadband Network, because infrastructure is complicated and slow, and many people get congratulated and blamed in infrastructure projects.
+It is hard to find articles about the slow evolution of Australian connectivity and the modern National Broadband Network because infrastructure is complicated and slow, and many people get congratulated and blamed in infrastructure projects.

 Even today, speculation continues as to why the press was so opposed to Labor’s NBN.
 The former prime minister Kevin Rudd recently wrote that the Murdoch media, in attacking Labor’s NBN, was trying to protect its interests in the Foxtel pay-TV asset.
 During my four years as CEO of NBN Co, I never saw any evidence that it was worried about NBN’s impact on Foxtel.
 In fact, it could be argued – and this was a position that I put to Kim Williams when he was Foxtel’s CEO – that a good outcome for Foxtel would be to transition off the HFC cable, deliver their broadcast content via satellite, and use the NBN for streamed services.